-One of the reference points from the CFA Institute that you will see in a slide below suggests the break between the morning and afternoon sessions is optional.
+One of the reference points from the CFA Institute that you will see suggests the break between the morning and afternoon sessions is optional.
 While it may be optional, my suggestion is to take the break - you will need it to refresh and restore your memory.
 The Exam rarely addresses the same subject twice, therefore, what topic areas you experienced in the morning session will, most likely, not be repeated in the afternoon session, giving the Candidate an opportunity to focus attention on the topic areas not covered.

-The exam materials talk about 11 vignettes.
-The point range will be between 10 points (or minutes) and 25 points (or minutes) - if the portfolio management topic area gets 40% of the weight of the exam and half is addressed in the morning session, then 20% of 132 minutes equals 26.4 minutes.
-I would round down to 25.
+The exam materials talk about 11 vignettes, in both the morning and afternoon sessions.
+The point range will be between 10 points (or minutes) and 25 points (or minutes) - if the portfolio management topic area gets 35% of the weight of the exam and half is addressed in the morning session, then 18% of 132 minutes equals 24 minutes.
+I would round up to 25.
 There probably is not an essay question with a point value below 10 - if it is a question, it fits better into the Item-Set session.